Top 5 Most Bike Friendly Cities in America

 How Does Sacramento Rank as a Bike-Friendly City?

-Sacramento is one of six California cities that earned a spot on Bicycle.com’s list of the 50 most bike friendly, earning the #37 spot.
-The 32 miles of Sacramento’s American River Trailway that takes cyclists from downtown Sacramento to Folsom is one big reason that Sacramento made the list, but there’s plenty of room for improvement.
-Sacramento’s flat topography and temperate year-round climate present ideal conditions for bicycling as a primary mode of transportation.
+Sacramento is a wonderful and opportunistic destination for daily cyclists or those who enjoy a day out on the town.
+The 32 miles of Sacramento's American River Trailway that takes cyclists from downtown Sacramento to Folsom is one big reason that Sacramento made the list, but there's plenty of room for improvement.
+Sacramento's flat topography and temperate year-round climate present ideal conditions for bicycling as a primary mode of transportation.

 Sacramento has set an ambitious goal to become the most liveable city in America with its 2035 General Plan.
 To achieve this goal, a bicycle master plan has been put in place.